Select Page

 Inventory of Projects which the Chiefs of Villages in Tajikistan have requested OSVS to fund >> to date 157+

-2) A perpetual Programme for annual donations to Aga Khan Medical Centre in Salamieh, Syria
+2) A perpetual Endowment for patients at Aga Khan Medical Centre in Salamieh, Syria:

 Photos of Aga Khan Medical Centre in Salamieh, Syria. including the Donation Plaque >>